TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - would really, really be cool to have a color picker inside the neon map light color chooser
 	- less pain in the ass
 	- look for imgui logic to acquire mouse positioning relative to the control

-- possibly rename the flavour on setting an image?
-	- if it is detected that it is yet unnamed?
-	- due to a filter, the node disappears during renaming
-		- just when constructing a filter, save a name with which it was remembered in cached fae selections
-			- i guess we will still be able to do for eaches and all flav id getters even with changed state structure

 - Ctrl+I could open a quick go to gui that will instantiate a chosen flavour